thegooddocsproject/templates/reference/about-reference.md

 ** The content is written for the same audience.
 ** The content fits in with your reference document without modification.
 * If you are referring to a screen in a UI:
-** Use a reference table explaining the fields and their meanings.
+** Use a Reference table explaining the fields and their meanings.
-** Use call-outs in screen shots to help your audience find the field in the reference table.
+** Use call-outs in screenshots to help your audience find the field in the reference table.

 ### Code-generated documentation